How Anterior Cervical Disk Fusion Surgery Improved My Life

 My Blinged Out Neck Brace Ready For ActionClick thumbnail to view full-size

 By day #5, I was on my own as my husband went back to work.
 The pain hadn't subsided much, and the lumpy, painful throat was the worst part of the whole ordeal.
 It felt like razor blades in my throat.
 I was in a brain fog going from taking no medications most of my life to 2-3 different medications in one week.
 I started spacing the pain medication out for longer intervals, and the neck brace seemed to exacerbate the pain.
 I was advised to wear the brace during all waking hours and could have it off for sleeping.

 Post-op day #6

 The fun kept coming.
-I woke up abruptly at 11:30 that night with a choking feeling as if my tongue was swollen.
+I woke up abruptly at 11:30 that night with a choking feeling as if my tongue had swollen.
 I also had no sense of taste.
 It took me a while to realize I was breathing fine and not having an allergic reaction to something.
 I finally settled down and went back to sleep.
-Who knows what that was all about?

-By this point, I was getting around great, my appetite was back to normal, and I had a great visit with a friend for a few hours, which included a nice, big latte' from the local coffee shop.
-It's amazing how much a visit and a treat can lift one's spirits.
+By this point, I was getting around great, my appetite was back to normal, and I had a great visit with a friend for a few hours, which included a beautiful, big latte' from the local coffee shop.
+It's incredible how much a visit and a treat can lift one's spirits.

 Post-op Day #7

-I got out and walked two miles today.
-This was a huge victory for being one week out.
+I got out and walked two miles today, a huge victory for being one week out.

 Post-op Day #8